libcpr/docs/advanced-usage.md

 ```
 {% endraw %}

-This is important so it bears emphasizing: *for each configuration option (like `Url`, `Parameters`), there's a corresponding method `Set<ObjectName>` and a `SetOption(<Object>)`*.
+This is important, so it bears emphasizing: *for each configuration option (like `Url`, `Parameters`), there's a corresponding method `Set<ObjectName>` and a `SetOption(<Object>)`*.
 The second interface is to facilitate the template metaprogramming magic that lets the API expose order-less methods.

 The key to all of this is actually the way [libcurl](http://curl.haxx.se/libcurl/) is designed.
-It uses a somewhat [policy-based design](https://en.wikipedia.org/wiki/Policy-based_design) that relies configuring a single library object (the `curl` handle).
+It uses a somewhat [policy-based design](https://en.wikipedia.org/wiki/Policy-based_design) that relies on configuring a single library object (the `curl` handle).
 Each option configured into that object changes its behavior in mostly orthogonal ways.

 `Session` leverages that and exposes a more modern interface that's free of the macro-heavy hulkiness of libcurl.
 Understanding the policy-based design of libcurl is important for understanding the way the `Session` object behaves.